 "The master angler program established a list of 33 different fish species and we set length benchmarks that constitute a trophy size fish for each of those species," said Shawn Good, a biologist with the Vt.
 Fish and Wildlife Department.

-The Vermont Fish and Wildlife website sets the requirements for a master angler fish.
 Good says the program is open to everyone and kids under 15 have different requirements.
 While some people had snagged fish that meet the requirements, no one had gotten all of them yet.
 But this year, something unexpected happened.

 "Here we are eight years into the program now and we have an angler who ended up catching all 33 fish species over the last eight years, which is something that the department never anticipated.
 That's a pretty remarkable achievement," Good said.